 The organization provides a definition of specialty medical providers who manage the care of HIV-infected patients in an outpatient or clinic setting.
-As this is not a certification as provided by AAHIVM, there is no exam component or official directory of providers meeting this definition.
+As this is not a certification as provided by AAHIVM, but rather a suggested tool for health systems and third-party payers to identify physicians who are best qualified to manage the care of HIV-infected patients, there is no exam component or official directory of providers meeting this definition.

-To be a Qualified HIV Physician6, a provider must meet requirements in three categories:
+To be a Qualified HIV Physician8, a provider must meet requirements in three categories: